-"TGI" lettering on the rear lid
+"TGI" lettering on boot lid (lettering may be missing)

 Natural gas connection at the fuel filler neck

 Volkswagen model range with LPG drive

 A number of points distinguish vehicles with a liquefied petroleum gas drive - also designated as LPG or liquefied gas - from conventional vehicles.
 Knowledge of these differences is very important for emergency personnel when performing a rescue operation.